wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

         this.status = DeliveryStatus.FOOD_PICKED;
         return new FoodWasPickedUp(orderId);
     }
 }
 ```

-And therefore the code `DeliveryService` can be simplier:
+As a result, the code in the `DeliveryService` can be simplified:

 ```java
 class DeliveryService {